-One of the best beaches in the south for a summer beach vacation is, without a doubt, South Beach.
+One of the best beaches in the South for a summer beach vacation is, without a doubt, South Beach.
 This beach is a section of the city of Miami Beach, not to be confused with the city of Miami.
 Miami is on the mainland, while Miami Beach is an island city between Biscayne Bay and the Atlantic Ocean.

 Make sure to have your camera with you.
 Popular things to photograph on South Beach are the colorful lifeguard towers, the beautiful water, and the many birds that fly overhead.
-Just a few feet from the water, you’ll also find popular Ocean Drive that is home to some pretty unique Art Deco architecture.
+Just a few feet from the water, you’ll also find the popular Ocean Drive home to some pretty unique Art Deco architecture.

 The beach is free to enter.
-Street parking and parking garages are very expensive in the area, so if you can, it’s best to walk or use a ride sharing service.
+Street parking and parking garages are very expensive in the area, so if you can, it’s best to walk or use a ride-sharing service.